twistedPan/ThirdPerson-Controller/README.md

 # ThirdPerson Controller Unity
-Simple Thirdperson Controller using the new Inputssytem
+Simple physics based Third Person Controller using the new Inputssytem.